 There’s the old seafarer’s red sky at morn sailors be warned.
 Hikers need a similar cautioning like white trail at dawn hikers may face plant on the rocks.
 It doesn’t roll off the tongue as nicely, but a good reminder none-the-less!

 In town it feels like fall + summer = fummer.
-But here at 12,000 feet the ski hill employees are getting ready for a new season.
+But up here at 12,000 feet the ski hill employees are getting ready for a new season.
 Trickles of water flow under thin patches of ice.
 Winds chap your face to a bright red.
-And leafs on the aspens transition from yellows to brown.
-Riding the lift for a better view $12.
+And aspens transition from yellow to brown.
+Riding the lift for a better view just $12.